-Contents of Initial Denial - Medical Benefits Claims
+Contents of Initial Denial - Medical Benefits and Disability Benefits Claims

-If your claim is denied, in whole or in part, you will be notified in writing by the Plan.
-The written notice will include the following:
+If your claim is denied, in whole or in part, you will be notified in writing or electronically by the Plan.
+The notice will include all of the following that pertain to the determination:

-- information sufficient to identify the claim involved, including the date of service, the health care provider, the claim amount (if applicable), and a statement describing the availability, upon request, of the diagnosis code and treatment code and their corresponding meanings; - the specific reason or reasons for the denial, including to the extent applicable the denial code and its corresponding meaning and a description of the plan's standard, if any, that was used in denying the claim; - references to the specific Plan provisions on which the denial is based; - a statement that you are entitled to receive upon request, free access to and copies of documents relevant to your claim; - a description of any additional material or information necessary in order for you to perfect the claim, and an explanation of why such material or information is needed; - an explanation of the Plan's available internal appeal and external review processes for denied claims, including information regarding how to initiate an appeal and the applicable time limits for submitting your appeal (claims involving urgent care will have a description of expedited appeal procedures); - a statement of your right to bring a civil action under Section 502(a) of ERISA if your claim is denied on appeal; - any internal rule, guideline, protocol or other similar criterion that was relied upon in deciding your claim for benefits, or a statement that such was relied upon and a copy will be provided free of charge upon request; - if the decision was based on a medical necessity or experimental treatment or other similar exclusion or limit, either an explanation of the scientific or clinical judgment for the determination, applying Plan terms to your medical circumstances, or a statement that an explanation will be provided free of charge upon request; and - the availability of, and contact information for, any applicable office of health insurance consumer ombudsman established under the Public Health Services Act section 2793 to assist individuals with the internal and external claims and appeals process.
+- the specific reason or reasons for the denial, - references to the specific Plan provisions on which the denial is based; - a statement of your right to receive, upon request free of charge, reasonable access to and copies of all Relevant Documents; - a description of any additional material or information necessary in order for you to perfect the claim, and an explanation of why such material or information is needed; - an explanation of the Plan's available internal appeal and external review processes (as applicable) for denied claims, including information regarding how to initiate an appeal and the applicable time limits for submitting your appeal (claims involving urgent care will have a description of expedited appeal procedures); - a statement of your right to bring a civil action under Section 502(a) of ERISA if your claim is denied on appeal; and - if the decision was based on a medical necessity or experimental treatment or other similar exclusion or limit, either an explanation of the scientific or clinical judgment for the determination, applying Plan terms to your medical circumstances, or a statement that an explanation will be provided free of charge upon request.